Skip to main content

 You can define default HTTP headers in the http-client.env.json file.

-You need to put them in the special _base property and the DEFAULT_HEADERS will be merged with the headers from the HTTP requests.
+You need to put them in the special $shared property and the $default_headers will be merged with the headers from the HTTP requests.

 http-client.env.json